Congenital Muscular Torticollis

 and short.
 This causes the neck to twist.

-- Doctors don't know what causes the condition.
+- Healthcare providers don't know what causes the condition.

 - Congenital muscular torticollis may be seen at birth.
 Or it may not be found until